hytopiagg/sdk/docs/server.defaultplayerentity._constructor_.md

 ## DefaultPlayerEntity.(constructor)

-Constructs a new instance of the `DefaultPlayerEntity` class
+Creates a new DefaultPlayerEntity instance.

 **Signature:**